LGUG2Z/story/README.md

 }
 ```

-`blast-radius` refers to the other projects that can be impacted by changes by a given project. `story` refers to the
+`blast-radius` refers to projects that can be impacted by changes in the scope of the current story. `story` refers to the
 name of the branch that will be checked out on any projects added to a story. `hashes` refers to the current commit hashes
 of each project at the time of a commit to the meta-repo.